cuiyongbo/hello-world/my_wiki/english_notes.rst

 | Purgatory
 | Definition: (in Roman Catholic doctrine) a place or state of suffering inhabited by the souls of sinners who are expiating their sins before going to heaven. [| 炼狱]
 | Usage: Getting up at five o’clock every morning is sheer purgatory. [活受罪]
 |
-| coupon [优惠券]
-| Definition: a voucher entitling the holder to a discount for a particular product.
-| voucher
-| Definition: a small printed piece of paper that entitles the holer to a discount or that may be exchanged for goods or services.
-|
 | permute
 | permutable